est-gonzalezr/ulos/README.md

 - **FTP Server**

   FTP is the default file transfer protocol used by the system.
-To install FTP, visit [FTP](https://www.ftp.com/) and follow the installation instructions.
+To install FTP, choose a suitable FTP server software and follow the installation instructions.
 The FTP server does not need to be running on the same machine as the system, but is must be reachable from the system.
 For development purposes, you can run FTP in a Docker container using the following command:

   ```zsh
   docker run -d --hostname delfer --name DelferFtpServer -p 21:21 -p 21000-21010:21000-21010 -e USERS="one|123" -e ADDRESS=localhost delfer/alpine-ftp-server:latest